Grant-Giesbrecht/Grant-Giesbrecht.github.io/_posts/projects/2023-01-03-hardwarecontrol.md

 and Python-based instrument drivers, control programs can be written as simply as connecting the your instrument's driver to a UI.
-For example, if you had a Keysight 4000 series oscilloscope you wished to use for data collection, you'd connect the Keysight 4000 series Python driver to the generic oscilloscope UI, all provieded by <i>Hardware Control</i>.
+For example, if you had a Keysight 4000 series oscilloscope you wished to use for data collection, you'd connect the Keysight 4000 series Python driver to the generic oscilloscope UI, all provided by <i>Hardware Control</i>.

+This project resulted in a completely new software system for our experiment which allowed us to collect data faster and more reliably, while also integrating the data collection process with our data analysis workflow.
+This